Things founders probably ought to know about venture capital.

 Venture fund organizing documents or management philosophy may limit investment activity to certain industries.
 VC firms may choose to invest only in technology companies such as Graylock Partners famously does.
 Or it might be biotech, SaaS, medical device, real estate, manufacturing, etc.

-The key is to know what sectors your VC is active in, so they don’t have to tell you, “No” and you can focus your energy on investors where you have industry alignment.
+The key is to know what sectors your VC is active in, so they don’t have to tell you “No.” That way you can focus your energy on investors where you have industry alignment.

 #8 You’re in the wrong place